rbturnbull/dcodex_lectionary/README.md

 # dcodex_lectionary
-Extension for DCodex to use lectionaries
+`Extension for D-Codex to use lectionaries`

 ## Installation